Travel Tips for The Body Ecology Diet

-Traveling – whether by car, plane or train – can mess with our digestive system.
-Not only are we in a flurry of organizing and packing for our trip, but then we sit for long periods of time as we’re whisked away at unnatural speeds!
+Traveling – whether by car, plane or train – can interfere with our digestive system working well.
+Most of the stress we encounter when traveling is beforehand with the organizing and packing and getting out the door.
+We in a flurry for our trip and then we sit for long periods as we are whisked away at unnatural speeds ….

-Traveling at fast speeds whacks out the digestive system.
-Puts it into the “fight or flight” mode is what moving so fast like this does.
+Traveling at fast speeds can whack out the digestive system and whether we realize or not, we are naturally put into a “fight or flight” mode just because of moving fast as we do in a car, plane, or train.
 Our core energy goes to our arms/legs to get us moving.
 Danger, danger!
-Yet, our body isn’t actually moving, nor are we in any real danger.
-So, our body gets confused and this slows digestion.
+Yet, our body isn’t actually moving, nor are we in any real danger, and so the body can get confused which is what slows digestion.

 What to eat

-1) Wait until you stop driving/flying to eat.
-Or, take a break from the constant hum of the car or train and find a nice spot to eat (i.e. State Parks, rest spot, playground).
+1) Wait until you stop driving/flying to eat or take a break from constant hum of car or train and find a spot to eat (i.e., State Parks, rest area, playground).

-2) Before you eat, move to get your blood circulating and to get grounded.
+2) Before you eat, move to get blood circulating and get grounded.
 There’s something about having our feet touch earth.
-Try bouncing on your heels, doing 10 jumping jacks, or take a brisk walk to wake your body up.
+Try bouncing on heels, doing jumping jacks, or take a brisk walk to wake your body up.

-3) Take digestive enzymes or betaine HCl with pepsin to keep your digestion strong.
+3) Take digestive enzymes or betaine HCl with pepsin to keep digestion strong.

-4) Bring an enema kit to keep your bowels moving, relieve tension, and to stay energized.
+4) Bring enema kit to keep bowels moving, relieve tension, and stay hydrated/energized.

 5) Pack lots of snacks, especially if you have kids!

-6) Drink lots of water, preferably with apple cider vinegar or lemon to hydrate you even more.
+6) Drink water, preferably with apple cider vinegar or lemon for good hydration.

-Thanks Tara, I’d never be this healthy on the road if it weren’t for you! ~ M.V. (touring musician)
+I’d never be this healthy on the road if weren’t for you! ~ M.V. (touring musician)